briankoser/sfc-listeners-guide/episodes/0139-what-is-theos-list-and-other-news.md

 Fasting in Catholicism is one meal, two snacks per day.

-Christopher Nolan is considering Matthew McConaughey for the lead in {% workTitle "Interstellar" %}.
+Christopher Nolan is considering Matthew McConaughey for the lead in {% work "Interstellar" %}.
 Matt is against it.
 Ben says "In Nolan We Trust" and says he'll play Ben is Right after the movie comes out.